Scroll

 Why do we own it?

-Meridian is a well-run company, with a portfolio of long-dated, quality renewable generation assets which provide Meridian with the advantage of being amongst the lowest cost marginal electricity producers.
+Meridian is a well-run company, with a portfolio of long-dated, quality hydro and wind generation assets which give it the advantage of being amongst the lowest cost marginal electricity producers.

 What does it do?